-Composite 3D printing is a relatively new trend in additive manufacturing.
-It is an innovative technology that allows creating 3D printed parts with enhanced parameters of strength, stiffness, and durability due to fiber component added to plastics.
+Composite 3D printing is a relatively new trend in additive manufacturing: it is an innovative technology that allows to 3d print parts with enhanced parameters of strength, stiffness, and durability due to fiber component added to plastics.

-There are two ways to add fiber to plastics: fill with chopped fiber or reinforce with continuous strands, here we describe continuous fiber reinforcement specifically, as chopped fibre does not contribute to the properties equally and does not add to the quality and strength as much.
+Here is how fiber can be combined with plastics: filling with chopped fiber or reinforcing with continuous strands.
+In this material we focus on continuous fiber reinforcement specifically, as chopped fiber does not contribute to the properties equally and does not add to strength as much.